Satharus/satharus.github.io/_posts/2018-12-17-storage_devices.md

 <section id="" markdown="1">

 We find out that indeed, 1 **TeraByte (TB)** = 931.32 **GibiBytes (GiB)**, which is the actual size of the hard drive.
 Were they to advertise the hard drive as a 1 TiB hard drive, you’d be getting the full 1024 GiB.
 Sadly this isn’t the case.

 The data storage manufacturers aren’t lying here, they’re just kind of exploiting the fact that most people don’t know the difference between a TB and TiB, as we all think in base 10 and are used to the SI prefixes.

-But now you know the difference :D!
+But, now you know the difference :D!

 Thanks for reading this post!
 I hope you enjoyed it and learnt something.